simbli/seacharts/README.md

 format.
 Finally, select your appropriate user group and purpose, and click `Download` to obtain the ZIP file(s).

-### Processing external data example
+### Processing ENC data into shapefiles
 Place the downloaded ZIP file(s) in the path `data/external/`, where the top-level folder `data` is located in the same directory as the executing script.

-Import the module, initialize an instance of `enc.Parser` with appropriate settings, and use its `process_external_data` method to extract desired ENC features from the downloaded ZIP file(s):
+Import the module, initialize an instance of `enc.ENC` with appropriate settings, and set its `parse_new_map_data` keyword argument to `True` in order to unpack and parse desired ENC features from the downloaded ZIP file(s) into
+shapefiles:

 ```python
 import enc